Portrait of a Young Girl (Christus): Provenance

 The earliest extant record of the painting is in a 1492 inventory of the Medici family, where it is described as a small panel bust of a French lady, coloured in oil, the work of Pietro Cresci of Bruges.
 However, it seems from other works in the collection that the scribe was uninformed and noted any piece of northern art in the collection as "French".
 It was highly valued, with an unusually high price of 40 florins, and prominently displayed.
 The record does not address the matter of the girl's identity beyond her nationality, indicating that the painting was regarded as of aesthetic rather than historical interest.

-In the 20th century Erwin Panofsky was instrumental in furthering Christus' reputation as a major 15th-century northern painter, described the work as an "enchanting, almost French-looking portrait", perhaps noting the resemblance to the virgin in Jean Fouquet's Melun Diptych.
-Sterling picks up on this, noting the many similarities between the two women, including their tightly pulled-back hair, high cheek bones, slanted eyes and sulky expressions.
+The 20th-century art historian Erwin Panofsky was instrumental in furthering Christus' reputation as a major 15th-century northern painter, and described the work as an "enchanting, almost French-looking portrait", noting its resemblance to the virgin in Jean Fouquet's Melun Diptych.
+Sterling picks up on this, noting the many similarities between the two women, including their tightly pulled-back hair, high cheekbones, slanted eyes and sulky expressions.

 The portrait entered the Prussian royal collection with the purchase in 1821 of the Edward Solly collection, from which the then-recently formed Gemäldegalerie, Berlin, was allowed to take its pick.
 It was positively identified in 1825 as an original by Christus when Waagen identified the lettering on the (now lost) frame "PETR XPI" as shorthand for "Petrus Christophori", which he associated with the "Pietro Christa" mentioned by Giorgio Vasari in the 1568 edition of his "Lives of the Most Excellent Painters, Sculptors, and Architects".
 In this way, Waagen also identified Christus' so-called Saint Eligius panel, now in the Metropolitan Museum of Art, New York (and seen as just a portrait of a goldsmith), marking the painter's rediscovery after centuries of obscurity.

-Before this identification, a number of his paintings had been attributed to Jan van Eyck, but became identified with Christus after Waagen established him as a distinct and separate master.
+Before this identification, a number of his paintings had been attributed to van Eyck, but became associated with Christus after Waagen established him as a distinct and separate master.
 Christus is known to have signed six extant works, sometimes with the text "PETR XPI ME FECIT" (Petr Xpi made me).
 Over the next century sketches of Christus' biography were constructed, as art historians – notably Panofsky – slowly disentangled his works from those of van Eyck.